 The Under-specified problem

-I think of the simple linear x y z
+I think of the simple linear x y z problems of the previous pages as the attempt

 to find the single point in 3-space that satisfies the given equations.